 Life science and Healthcare

-Various collaborative projects with St. Michael hospital to improve clinical and operational outcomes using data driven approaches.
+Various collaborative projects with St. Michael hospital to improve clinical and operational outcomes using

 In this project we empirically investigate how process, product and people related attributes of code review process enable the prediction of patch quality after code review task is conducted, and before patch is submitted to the mainline.
 The output of this study is beneficial for developers and managers in getting a better insight of review process and how to improve the overall quality of its output, in terms of providing patches with lower risk of being defective.